crate/croud/docs/configuration.rst

     ``endpoint`` is the full URL of the API endpoint that is used for requests.

-    ``region`` is the specific region where CrateDB Cloud resources are accessed in.
+    ``region`` is the specific region within which CrateDB Cloud resources are accessed.

     ``format`` is the output format for this profile.
 This key is optional and if it is missing, the output format will fall back on ``default-format``.